netobserv/network-observability-operator/docs/FlowCollector.md

-Ipfix configuration, such as the IP address and port to send enriched Ipfix flows to.
+IPFIX configuration, such as the IP address and port to send enriched IPFIX flows to.

 <table>
     <thead>